A Guide to Regression Discontinuity Designs in Medical Applications: Setup and Treatment Effects

-Second, we need continuity conditions similar to those invoked in the sharp RD case, but generalized to cover the more complex setting of non-compliance.
+Second, we need continuity conditions similar to those invoked in the sharp RD case, but generalized for the more complex setting of non-compliance.
 These continuity conditions will implicitly require, among other things, that the treatment assignment only affect the average outcomes via its effect on the treatment received, but not directly, analogous to the \textit{exclusion} restriction in IV settings.
-In other words, crossing the cutoff should only affect the outcome if it has the effect of changing the actual treatment received, but not otherwise.
-This key assumption is untestable and requires careful qualitative reasoning for justification, particularly in medical settings where placebo effects are common.
-A medical treatment has a placebo effect when the patient experiences an improvement in symptoms that is attributable to the cues experienced during her participation in the therapeutic encounter (labels, interactions with clinicians, etc.) and not to the actual therapy received \citep{KaptchukMiller2015-NEJM}.
-When placebo effects are expected, the continuity conditions required in the fuzzy RD setting will not hold, because the treatment assignment will have an independent effect on the outcome, which will induce a discontinuity of the underlying regression functions at the cutoff.
-Thus, in applications where placebo effects are expected, researchers should be careful about the interpretation of $\tau_\mathtt{FRD}$ and possibly restrict their analysis to ITT effects only (which will still be valid, if perhaps difficult to interpret, in the presence of placebo effects).
+In other words, $T_i$ should only have an affect on $Y_i$ through $D_i$: crossing the cutoff should only affect the outcome if it has an effect of changing the actual treatment received, but not otherwise.
+This key assumption is untestable and requires careful qualitative reasoning for justification, particularly in medical settings where placebo effects are common \citep{KaptchukMiller2015-NEJM}.

-In the ART application, the exclusion restriction requires that the CD4 count have no effect on retention in care except by inducing people to initiate ART.
-This assumption might be implausible if seeing a CD4 count below 350 leads physicians to order additional tests or to communicate with patients differently, which can in turn lead to discovery of other health issues and return for care other than ART (recall that the outcome of interest in this application is retention in care).
-The exclusion restriction would be more plausible if the outcome were a biological manifestation of HIV, as it is more plausible that the only way future HIV symptoms would be reduced is through exposure to ART.
+In the ART application, the exclusion restriction requires that having a CD4 count below 350 have no effect on retention in care except by inducing people to initiate ART.
+This assumption might be implausible if seeing a CD4 count below 350 leads physicians to order additional tests or to communicate with patients differently, which can in turn lead to discovery of other health issues and return for care of a different condition.
+The exclusion restriction would be more plausible if the outcome were a biological manifestation of HIV rather than retention in care, as it is more plausible that the only way future HIV symptoms would be reduced is through exposure to ART.